mitchwatt/mitchwatt.github.io/_pages/about.md

 ### [Concavity and convexity of order statistics in sample size](https://arxiv.org/abs/2111.04702)
 I show that the expectation of the $k$th-order statistic of an i.i.d. sample of size $n$ from a monotone reverse hazard rate (MRHR) distribution is convex in $n$ and that the expectation of the $(n-k+1)$th-order statistic from a monotone hazard rate (MHR) distribution is concave in $n$ for $n \geq k$.
 We apply this result to the analysis of independent private value auctions in which the auctioneer faces a convex cost of attracting bidders.

+## Work In Progress

+### Who Gets What and When: Dynamic Allocation without Transfers ([slides](https://www.mitchellwatt.com/files/dynamicmatching.pdf))
+A principal is endowed with a stream of items to be allocated to a fixed population of agents.
+Items arrive with random quality—some items are "goods," desired by all agents, while others are "bads," conferring negative flow payoffs to agents—and no transfers are allowed.
+The principal seeks to allocate as many items as possible while respecting the agents’ participation constraints.
+I characterize the optimal allocation, which involves incentivizing undesirable allocations today using promises of improved future allocations.
+The principal is optimally "loyal" to agents with worse historical allocations, assigning them priority for the best arriving goods.
+I discuss the implications of these results for the design of markets for ridesharing and the centralized allocation of teachers to schools.

+### A Bandit Model of Trade with Two-Sided Learning (with [Yunus Aybas](https://aybas.people.stanford.edu/), [slides](https://www.mitchellwatt.com/files/bandits.pdf))
+We study a model of trade with repeated interaction between a single buyer and many sellers.
+The buyer is initially uninformed about her valuations for the various goods and sellers are uninformed about the buyer’s demand.
+We model this interaction as a multi-armed bandit problem with strategic arms and seek to understand the welfare consequences of various models of buyer behavior.
+We show that a buyer using a no-regret (contextual) learning algorithm may be exploited by colluding sellers in an approximate Nash equilibrium for the sellers.
+However, a buyer with commitment power may extract almost all the gains from trade from the sellers in an approximate dominant strategy equilibrium for the sellers.

 ## Other Published Work